The Lanna State

-The Affair with Lan-Xang
+The Invasion of Lan-Xang

 Previously Chao Lum Fa granted permission in a sealed script delivered to me saying that I was supervise the western regions, and that if there were any enemies of Chao Lum Fa arising, I would have my warriors go and suppress them.
 Therefore, any tribute due to Chao Lum Fa I will render by maintaining my elephantry, cavalry and infantry, who are volunteers for the Chao Lum Fa.